"My thoughts and feelings change about these songs all the time and they always will."

 If you're not familiar with Spiritbox now, you soon will be.

-The band have been causing ever increasing waves throughtout the scene since their inception back in 2015 and as we head into 2021 it only looks to get even bigger as they build on their recent signing to Rise Records.
+The band have been causing ever-increasing waves throughout the scene since their inception back in 2015 and as we head into 2021 it only looks to get even bigger as they build on their recent signing to Rise Records.

-With the release of their brilliantly constructed and wonderfully different singles 'Holy Roller' and 'Constance' this year, the band have opened up so many more doors and captured so many imaginations.
+With the release of their brilliantly constructed and wonderfully different singles 'Rule Of Nines', 'Holy Roller' and 'Constance' this year, the band have opened up so many more doors and captured so many imaginations.
 But where did it all begin?
 And how have they reached this point?

-We jumped on the phone with vocalist Courtney LaPlante to talk about the band's origins, their writing processes and what they feel like they bring the metal scene that it is been lacking...
+We jumped on the phone with vocalist Courtney LaPlante to talk about the band's origins, their writing processes and what they feel like they bring the metal scene that it has been lacking...

 So, let’s go right back to the start.
 What was the moment when Spiritbox changed from an idea to a reality for you?